virocon-organization/virocon/docs/joint_models_estimating_parameters.rst

         rvs_size = self._get_rvs_size(n, scipy_par)
         return sts.gengamma.rvs(*scipy_par, size=rvs_size)

 Given a data set is available, a user might want to fit a generalized gamma distribution to these data.
-The fit method returns None, instead it sets the instance's values.
+The fit() method does not provide a return value, instead it sets the instance's values.
 The default estimation method is maximum likelihood estimation (MLE), which is why in virocon all statistical distributions are equipped with a function to fit a distribution to a data set by means of the MLE.
 The user does not pass in keywords arguments here.
 If a user wants to fix values, they need to pass them to the constructor (__init__).